 Fr.
-Felix Just, S.J., Ph.D., is the Director of Biblical Education at the Loyola Institute for Spirituality in Orange, California.
+Felix Just, S.J., Ph.D., is Executive Director of the Loyola Institute for Spirituality in Orange, California.
 After receiving his Doctorate in New Testament Studies from Yale University, he taught at Loyola Marymount University (Los Angeles), the University of San Francisco, and Santa Clara University.
 He was also director of the Center for Religion and Spirituality at LMU, and dean of the Lay Ecclesial Ministry and Deacon Formation Programs for the Diocese of Las Vegas.
 He regularly teaches courses, gives public lectures, and leads biblically-based days of prayer, parish missions, and weekend or weeklong retreats.
 He maintains a large internationally recognized website of “Catholic Resources” (catholic-resources.org

 - What is the “Lectionary for Mass”?

 - Season of Advent: Weekday Readings

 - Season of Christmas: Weekday Readings